 Kang (Rath Jatra)

 Kut is generally regarded as a pot-harvest festival celebrated during the autumn months, on the 1st of November every year.
-It is observed keeping in mind the cause of social welfare even, that is to promote communal harmony, love and peaceful co-existence within all communities.
-This festival has been described variously at different places amongst different tribes as Chavang-Kut or Khodou etc. This festival in fact commemorates the bountiful harvest after a year of hard labor and also calls for unrestrained merriment in the form of thanksgiving feasts, traditional song and dances.
+It is observed keeping in mind the cause of social welfare that is to promote communal harmony, love and peaceful co-existence within all communities.
+This festival has been described at different places amongst different tribes as Chavang-Kut, Khodou etc. This festival in fact commemorates the bountiful harvest after a year of hard labor and also calls for unrestrained merriment in the form of thanksgiving feasts, traditional song and dances.

 This festival of Manipur heralds the New Year celebration of Manipur and is grandly celebrated in the month of April.
 It is considered by the locals as a very auspicious festival and all of them welcome the New Year grandly.
 The local deity is worshipped with much veneration and people greet each other by visiting the houses of relatives and friends.
-This festival is not only remarkable for the enchange of gifts and ideas but also witnesses equal participation of the Hindus and the Muslims.
-On the special day the locals of the state climb the nearest hilltops, which embodies the rise of human civilization to greater heights.
+This festival is not only remarkable for the exchange of gifts and ideas but also witnesses equal participation of the Hindus and the Muslims.
+On the special day the locals of the state climb the nearest hilltops, which embody the rise of human civilization to greater heights.

-One of the important festivals of Manipur is the Ramjan Id.
+One of the important festivals of Manipur is the Ramjan Eid.
 This festival is celebrated by the Muslims of Manipur with much vivacity and enthusiasm.
 It is in fact the biggest and the most popular festivals of the Muslim population there.
 On this festival the Muslims fast for the whole day till the sunsets.
 The whole month is spent on constant offerings of prayers till the night the new moon comes up.
 This day of festive celebration is observed with grand and sumptuous feasts and exchange of greetings between the Muslims.
 The whole Muslim community goes to mosque to offer prayers and to enjoy the delicious banquets.
-The celebration of Id-Ul-Fitre marks the end of Ramjan Id.
+The celebration of Eid-Ul-Fitr marks the end of Ramjan Eid.

 Kwak Yatra (Dussehra)